-The Czar Nicholas believed in the divine rights of King but only nobility and upper classes supported him.
-A large number of scandals of Royal family unfolded which created a lot of anger in lower classes.
+Czar Nicholas believed in the divine rights of the King but only nobility and upper classes supported him.
+A large number of scandals of the Royal family unfolded which created a lot of anger in the lower classes.

 Rise of Revolutionary Parties

 An earlier movement, the Social Democratic Labour Party developed two groups: Bolsheviks (Majority) and Mensheviks (Minority).
 Vladimir Lenin was a leader of Bolsheviks & Marxist.
 He wanted a small party of professionals who would work full-time for bringing revolution.
 He also wanted to work with peasants and involve them to bring revolution.